freva-org/blobmap/docs/index.md

 Manifests are pure definition.
 Tier, last access and restore state live in blobtier's table, keyed by blob id.

+## Pins

+Everything except metadata, coordinates and genuinely tiny arrays is archivable.
+To hold something on disk deliberately:

+    blobmap ... pin add cordex/a.zarr multiscales/zoom_9 \
+        --reason "active ICON analysis" --until 2026-12-01
+    blobmap ... pin show
+    blobmap ... pin remove cordex/a.zarr multiscales/zoom_9

+A pin is set once and persists across repartitions, rather than being a flag passed on every run: whether a dataset stays hot should not depend on shell history. `--reason` is required, because a pin nobody can explain is one nobody removes, and `pin show` lists expired and open-ended pins first since those are how a hot pool quietly fills.

+Expiry is reported, never enforced.
+Nothing is unpinned behind your back.

+## Checking what is not archivable

+    blobmap ... report
+    blobmap ... report --per-bucket

+    scope       total   archivable        hot     pinned   unmanaged    blobs era5     412.0 TiB    408.1 TiB    0.3 TiB    3.6 TiB       0.0 B    4,102
+    cmip6     88.0 TiB     71.2 TiB    0.1 TiB    2.5 TiB    14.2 TiB    1,880

+    cmip6: 16% unmanaged.
+Something exists that no manifest claims -- an unpartitioned store, a variable added since the last run, or a layout the partitioner did not recognise.
+Run scan.

+`unmanaged` is the column to watch.
+Hot and pinned data is held back for reasons someone chose; unmanaged data is held back because nothing knows about it, which is how a pool fills without anyone noticing.

 ## Invariants

 * Every blob is `{id, prefixes, bucket}`. `bucket: null` means one bucket, so